The Bachelors: Career

-In 2008, a compilation CD I Believe – The Very Best of The Bachelors, featuring the 1960s hits together with two new songs recorded by Con and Dec Cluskey, was released through Universal, which had acquired the Decca catalogue, (available in the US as an import from Uni Classics Jazz UK), reached No. 7 in the UK album chart.
+In 2008, a compilation CD I Believe – The Very Best of The Bachelors was released.
+Featuring the 1960s hits together with two new songs recorded by Con and Dec Cluskey, it was issued by Universal which had acquired the Decca catalogue.
+Available in the US as an import from the UK, it reached no. 7 in the UK album chart.
 Con and Dec Cluskey appeared on TV and radio to promote the album.

+The brothers continued to sing until 2020, when lockdown restrictions prevented them from touring.

 Con Cluskey died on 8 April 2022, aged 86.
 He had been living in Elland, West Yorkshire, since 1970.
+Dec Cluskey still performs solo.
+John Stokes' Bachelors did a farewell tour in late 2022.

 Film and television

-Throughout the 1960s, the Bachelors racked up hit singles and albums, made guest appearances on all the then-current TV shows, and appeared in two Royal Variety TV shows.
+In the 1960s, the Bachelors made guest appearances on TV and performed in two Royal Variety TV shows.
 In 1963, they starred in It's All Over Town with Frankie Vaughan and The Springfields.
-The following year they appeared on the TV show Sunday Night at the London Palladium, then hosted by Bruce Forsyth: this episode, according to Paul Gambaccini, achieved the largest viewing audience ever for this very popular show.
+The following year they appeared on the TV show Sunday Night at the London Palladium, then hosted by Bruce Forsyth: this episode achieved the largest viewing audience ever for this popular show.

-The Bachelors appeared in a film in 1964 called Just for You (known as "Disk-o-Tek Holiday in the USA), with DJ Sam Costa.
+The Bachelors appeared in a film in 1964 called Just for You (known as Disk-o-Tek Holiday in the USA), with DJ Sam Costa.
 In 1965 they made I've Gotta Horse with Billy Fury.
-In 1971 they starred in a TV situation comedy series called Under and Over playing three Irish navvies working on the London Underground.
+In 1971 they featured in a TV situation comedy series called Under and Over, playing three Irish navvies working on the London Underground.
 Six episodes were broadcast on BBC One.

-The group began 1970 by appearing on the BBC's highly rated review of the 1960s' music scene Pop Go The Sixties performing "Charmaine" and "Diane" live on the show, which was broadcast on BBC1 on 1 January 1970.
+The group began 1970 by appearing on the BBC's highly rated review of the 1960s' music scene Pop Go The Sixties, performing "Charmaine" and "Diane" live on the show, which was broadcast on BBC1 on 1 January 1970.

-In December 2016, Con and Dec (performing as The Bachelors) appeared in Channel 4's Skeg Vegas, a one-off documentary following Skegness' Number One Entertainment Agent Noel Gee.
+In December 2016, Con and Dec appeared in Channel 4's Skeg Vegas, a one-off documentary following Skegness' entertainment agent Noel Gee.

+In August 2017, Dec appeared as a contestant in Channel 4's Come Dine With Me.

 Songs

 The Bachelors' version of "Charmaine", with its descending melody that had already made it an evergreen, jogs along to a country guitar strum and a sprinkling of piano licks.
 Dick Rowe chose American Shel Talmy as record producer, who went on to produce some of The Kinks' classic rock hits.
 Another 1927 movie theme song, "Diane"—penned by the same songwriters as "Charmaine", Erno Rapee and Lew Pollack, and arranged in the same Nashville-like manner, but produced by Michael Barclay—was released in 1964 and gave the group their biggest international hit, reaching number one in the UK Singles Chart, as well as an American breakthrough at number ten.

-Four of their hit songs ("Charmaine","Ramona","Marie" and "Diane") were taken from 1920s films.
+Four of their hit songs ("Charmaine", "Ramona", "Marie" and "Diane") were taken from 1920s' films.
 Jim Reeves had also covered the first three of these in the 1950s.